yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

       (update-rand-player (rand-int 4))))
 ```

-The last thing we need to do is add the functions to update the game states at a specified interval.
+The last thing we need to do is to add the functions to update the game states at a specified interval.
 The original code uses [Rx.js](https://github.com/Reactive-Extensions/RxJS) to accomplish this, but it's just as easy to do using the `setTimeout` function with Reagent:

 ```clojure
 (defn update-game-at-interval [interval idx]